Summary

 It has been praised for its practicality, with more room for both passengers and luggage than similarly sized rivals.
 The hybrid system also makes it economical for urban driving.
 The regular Jazz usually scores better than the Crosstar when tested separately.

-As of January 2025, the Honda Jazz holds a New Car Expert Rating of A with a score of 71%, which puts it right in the middle of a large and very competitive field of small cars.
+As of July 2025, the Honda Jazz holds a New Car Expert Rating of B with a score of 68%, which puts it right in the middle of a large and very competitive field of small cars.
+It scores top marks for its low CO2 emissions and exceptional reliability record, while its running costs are also generally low.
+However, Honda’s new car warranty is only average and the Jazz’s media review scores are poor, which drags down the overall rating.

 Jazz highlights